Antigua vs Dominica Citizenship: A Comprehensive Comparison

 Taxes

-No income tax on worldwide income, wealth, gift, inheritance, or capital gains tax
+No income tax on foreign income, wealth tax, gift tax, inheritance tax, or capital gains tax

 No stay requirements

-Spouse or future spouse, dependent children under 30, unmarried siblings, parents and grandparents aged 55 or over
+Inclusion of spouse, dependent children under 30, unmarried siblings with no children, parents and grandparents

 Application Requirements